orval-labs/orval/docs/src/pages/reference/configuration.md

   <tbody>
     <tr>
       <td className="border px-4 py-2">Input</td>
-      <td className="border px-4 py-2">Directly the path to the specification or the configuration of the imported specification and also what you want to override on it
+      <td className="border px-4 py-2">Directly the path to the specification or the configuration of the imported specification and also what you want to override on it.
       </td>
     </tr>
     <tr className="bg-gray-100">
       <td className="border px-4 py-2">Output</td>
-      <td className="border px-4 py-2">Directly the path to where you want to generate your models and HTTP calls or the configuration of what and where you want to write the generated code</td>
+      <td className="border px-4 py-2">Directly the path to where you want to generate your models and HTTP calls or the configuration of what and where you want to write the generated code.</td>
     </tr>
   </tbody>
 </table>